brouberol/blog/content/essential-tools-p4-customizing-shell.md

 | `\W`      | The basename of the current working directory (`$HOME` rendered as `~`) |
 | `\n`      | A new line                                                              |

+These special characters are evaluated every-time the prompt is displayed to make sure you always get the most up-to-date context.

 <div class="Note" markdown="1">

 The `PROMPTING` section of the `bash` manual contains the full list of